yondav/portfolio-demos-are-fun-02/README.md

 - All images used throughout the webpage are in the images folder and can be accessed there
 - The gifs and screenshot provided in this README file are located in the folder titled README-assets

-The assignment at hand was to build a simple portfolio from scratch using html and css.
-I had spent a lot of time this week playing with some ideas I had for a more complex website and diving into using javascript.
-Ultimately I scrapped that site for the sake of submitting something I was more confident in my ability to complete but I did learn a lot this week while working on this project.
+The assignment was to build a simple portfolio using html and css.
+I had spent a lot of time this week playing with some ideas for a more complex website using a bit of javascript.
+I ultimately scrapped that site for the sake of submitting something I was more confident in my ability to complete but I did learn a lot while working on this project.
 This was a great exercise in thinking about html structure and understanding the ways that different css methods work and how they respond to one another.

-Additionally, my exploration of simple javascript has left me in a pretty exciting place.
-I was able to accomplish a few things that I spent countless hours trying to wrap my head around.
-Overall I enjoyed this project for those reasons.
-I learned quite a bit and I think I came out of it with a skeleton to build on in the future.

 Copyright (c) [2021] [Jonathan David]